 |All output devices used in the same channel will have the same watermarking parameters applied (SID, watermarking type, etc.).|

-The following parameters will be available for the configuration:
+The following parameters are available for the NW type configuration:

 SID – Nielsen source ID.
 One or more SIDs are assigned to each content provider or distribution source.
 Included as a component of each watermark, the SID uniquely identifies the distribution source.